 The capital of Norway is another seaside city that’s also a four-season destination.

-While Scandinavia is certainly not the cheapest region of the EU, there are still some free attractions to enjoy, like Palace Park, the Botanical Garden and the Christmas markets.
-Expect to pay about $131 per day when visiting the city.
+While Scandinavia is certainly not the cheapest region of the European Union, there are still some free attractions to enjoy, like Palace Park, the Botanical Garden and the Christmas markets.
+Expect to pay about $134 per day when visiting the city.

 Looking to cross the Great Wall off your bucket list?
 You’re in luck.

 China’s a fairly affordable country to visit despite its rock-solid economy.
-Tour iconic architectural marvels like Tiananmen Square, the Summer Palace and the Forbidden City as you take in more than 500 years of imperial history on a tour costing just $35.
-Plan to spend about $59 per day there.
+Tour iconic architectural marvels like Tiananmen Square, the Summer Palace and the Forbidden City as you take in more than 500 years of imperial history.
+Plan to spend about $60 per day there.

-It’s worth investing in a Copenhagen Card, which gives you free access to 79 museums and attractions and unlimited public transportation, including airport transfers.
-Cards start at about $65 per day.
+It’s worth investing in a Copenhagen Card, which gives you free access to 86 top attractions and unlimited public transportation, including airport transfers.

 CNN proclaimed Croatia one of the best rivieras in the world, and indeed it is one of Europe’s hottest destinations.
 With 260 days of sunshine, the walled city is one of the most photographed worldwide.

-Now that the World Cup and the Olympics are over, Brazil is facing its worst recession in decades, which is quite advantageous for bargain travelers.
-Expect to spend about $77 a day sunning yourself at Copacabana or posing with the Christ the Redeemer statue.
+After the 2016 Rio Games, Brazil is facing its worst recession in decades, which is quite advantageous for bargain travelers.
+Expect to spend about $66 a day sunning yourself at Copacabana or posing with the Christ the Redeemer statue.

 Queenstown, New Zealand